 Possible side effects include muscle aches, bone pain, headaches, problems with thinking and concentration, fatigue, nausea, and vomiting.
 These problems are usually temporary and improve after treatment is completed.
 Other drugs may be given along with interferon to lessen these side effects.

-For this treatment, anticancer drugs are put directly into the bladder through a catheter.
-These chemotherapy drugs kill actively growing cancer cells.
-Many of these same drugs can also be given systemically (by mouth or into a vein) to treat more advanced stages of bladder cancer.
+For this treatment, chemotherapy (chemo) drugs are put directly into the bladder through a catheter.
+These drugs kill actively growing cancer cells.
+Many of these same drugs can also be given systemically (usually into a vein) to treat more advanced stages of bladder cancer.

-One advantage of giving chemotherapy into the bladder instead of as an injection into the bloodstream is that the drugs usually do not reach other parts of the body.
-This avoids many of the unwanted side effects that can occur with systemic chemotherapy.
-An exception to this is the drug thiotepa, which is rarely absorbed from the bladder and can cause side effects in the rest of the body.
+A major advantage of giving chemo directly into the bladder instead of injecting it into the bloodstream is that the drugs usually do not reach other parts of the body.
+This helps people avoid many of the side effects that can occur with systemic chemo.
+An exception to this is the drug thiotepa, which rarely is absorbed from the bladder and can cause side effects in the rest of the body.

-The main side effects of intravesical chemotherapy are irritation and a burning feeling in the bladder.
+The main side effects of intravesical chemo are irritation and a burning feeling in the bladder.